 The language – let’s talk Portuguese

 How is it possible?
-In the 15th century, there was a treaty signed in the Vatican City.
+In the 15th century, there was a treaty signed in Vatican City.
 By its virtue, the newly discovered areas of the world were divided in half.
 The eastern part included Africa and these areas were allocated to Portugal.
-Meanwhile, the western part included both Americas and belonged to Spain.
+Meanwhile, the western part included both the Americas and belonged to Spain.
 Subsequent expeditions to the shores of America proved that a part of the continent slightly sticks out to the east.
 The Portuguese benefited from this fact and decided to use these areas to create a new country – Brazil.
-That’s how we’ve a country in South America where people speak Portuguese.
+That’s how we have a country in South America where people speak Portuguese.
 Brazil is the most populous Portuguese-speaking country with over 207 million inhabitants.
 Up to 97.9% of the Brazilian population speak Portuguese.

 Note that there are differences between Brazilian Portuguese and Portuguese used in Portugal, however, both of them are mutually understandable.
 1.9% of the Brazilian population speaks German.
 This group includes immigrants from Germany who came to Brazil in the 1940s.
-0.2% speak native languages such as Ticuna, Kaingang and Kaiwá Guarani that have survived the European colonization.
+0.2% speak native languages such as Ticuna, Kaingang, and Kaiwá Guarani that have survived the European colonization.
 Interestingly, most Brazilians understand Spanish – it’s due to the fact that Spanish-speaking countries are located close to Brazil.
-In many schools, English is taught as the second language, yet it isn’t used by many inhabitants.
+In many schools, English is taught as a second language, yet it isn’t used by many inhabitants.

 The Portuguese spoken in Brazil differs from the one spoken in Portugal (mostly in terms of vocabulary and spelling).
 It’s particularly important when it comes to translating websites and documents into the Brazilian variation of this language.

 Websites should be designed in Portuguese but you need to consider a few issues.
 First of all – hreflangs.
 They’re necessary if you want to have different language versions available on your site.
 When it comes to online shops, you shouldn’t target your Portuguese website at Brazil and Portugal at the same time.
 Why?
 Think about various currencies, delivery time and other similar aspects.
 Many Brazilian websites have Portuguese landing pages.
 However, it’s also worth providing users with various language versions of the site.
-Keep in mind the design of your website because changing language version from Portuguese to English may affect the layout of the page as the words in these two languages have noticeably different length.
+Keep in mind the design of your website because changing the language version from Portuguese to English may affect the layout of the page as the words in these two languages have noticeably different lengths.

 Brazilian social media users

-The number of the Brazilians using social media increases year by year.
+The number of Brazilians using social media increases year by year.
 Therefore, it’s a signal for companies to promote their brands and become more recognizable thanks to these platforms.
 In 2017 it was noted that Brazil is the fourth greatest Internet market in the world and the users’ share amounts to 66%.
 According to the We Are Social report, in 2017 over 87% of Brazilians were active social media users.
-Moreover it was also noted that an average Brazilian person spends on social media more than 3 hours a day.
+Moreover, it was also noted that an average Brazilian person spends on social media more than 3 hours a day.